MaartenGr/Projects/README.md

 * Used Apple Store data to analyze which business model aspects influence performance of mobile games
 * Two groups were identified and compared, namley early and later entrants of the market
 * The impact of entry timing and the use of technological innovation was analyzed on performance
-* Methods:
-  * Zero-Inflated Negative Binomial Regression
+* Methods: Zero-Inflated Negative Binomial Regression, Hurdle model, Python, R
-  * Hurdle model
-  * Python, R

 <img src="https://github.com/MaartenGr/Projects/blob/master/Images/appstore.png" width="70%"/>